-Rural Enterprise UK is an initiative led by Newcastle University’s Centre for Rural Economy (CRE) in the School of Agriculture, Food and Rural Development, and Newcastle University Business School (NUBS), working with partners in government and businesses to understand and improve the success of rural firms across the UK.
+Rural Enterprise UK is an initiative led by Newcastle University’s Centre for Rural Economy (CRE) in the School of Natural and Environmental Sciences, and Newcastle University Business School (NUBS), working with partners in government and businesses to understand and improve the success of rural firms across the UK.

 In the past rural economies have been overlooked by policymakers when they could be boosting productivity and jobs significantly and helping to rebalance economic growth across Europe